defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 ## Who Oversees EIPs?

 - **EIP Editors**: Volunteers that check the correctness, style, and structure of EIP submissions.
 They assign EIP numbers and can move EIPs through statuses if criteria are met.
 Current editors include well-known community members like Alex Beregszaszi, Greg Colvin, Micah Zoltu, etc.
 - **Core Devs & the Community**: For protocol-level changes, the entire developer community weighs in.
-Ultimately, clients (e.g., Geth, Nethermind, Besu) must implement the EIP in a fork if it’s a consensus-level change.
+Ultimately, clients (e.g., Geth, Nethermind, Besu) must implement the EIP in a fork if it's a consensus-level change.
 If they do not, the chain can split.

 ## Some historical EIPs